ts-task/task/README.md

   );
 ```

-This is great for defensive programming 🛡 as all possible paths will need to be defined.

-> If you only type on success you're missing half the fun

 ### Pipe operator
 When the [pipe operator](https://github.com/tc39/proposal-pipeline-operator) lands to JavaScript (currently in stage 1) we will be able to write code like this